Ivanfvj/node-twitter-oauth/README.md

 ## Steps to reproduce in Twitter Developer Portal

 1. Create your developer account on the [Twitter Developer Portal](https://developer.twitter.com/en).
-2. Twitter gives you 3 keys: **CONSUMER_KEY, CONSUMER_SECRET and CONSUMER_BEARER_TOKEN**.
-Save them in a secure place, we will use them.
+2. Twitter gives you 3 keys: **CONSUMER_KEY, CONSUMER_SECRET** and **CONSUMER_BEARER_TOKEN**.
+Save them in a secure place, we will use them later.
 3. Create a project and app following twitter guided tour.
 4. Select your application and **Enable User authentication settings**.
 Select "Read and write and Direct message permissions", and activate the "Request email from users" option.
 In the section below "Type of App" select the "Web App, Automated App or Bot" option.
-Complete the App info section (for testing u can use ngrok to generate an HTTPS reverse proxy to your localhost application)
+Complete the App info section (for testing you can use ngrok to generate an HTTPS reverse proxy to your localhost application)
 5. Save the **APP_CLIENT_ID** and **APP_CLIENT_SECRET** keys in a secure place.
 We will use them later.

 ## OAuth flow